madtoazenzio/Save-Restricted-Content-Bot-V2/README.md

 **Note**: Changing the terms and commands doesn't magically make you a developer.
 Real development involves understanding the code, writing new functionalities, and debugging issues, not just renaming things.
 If only it were that easy!

 ## Contributers
 My group members contact...
-Join @devggn to know them.
+Join @save_restricted_content_bots to know them.

 Thanks!